Description length of canonical and microcanonical models: NML and Bayes

 \subsection{Bayesian-Jeffreys description lengths}

 In what follows, we compute the Bayesian description length $\text{DL}^{\text{B, Jeffreys}}_{\text{can}}$ of the canonical model obtained by constraining the sum $l$ over the matrix.
 As already stated, this model is equivalent to modeling $nm$ i.i.d.
-Bernoulli variable, and this result can be found in Example 8.3 of \cite{grunwald_book}.
-Later we extend this result to the case of one-sided local constraint.
+Bernoulli variables, and this result can be found in Example 8.3 of~\cite{grunwald_book}.
+In the paper, we extend this result to the case of $n$ one-sided local constraints.